-Update: Version 1.1 released on 25th February 2019, on the plugin repository.
-See changelog on the plugin repository for more information.
+Update: Version 2.2 released on 10th February 2022, on the WordPress plugin repository.

 This, my third WordPress plugin (and also my third WooCommerce plugin, apparently I really like doing stuff with WooCommerce!) adds a postcode lookup tool to the checkout in WooCommerce 3.x that lets your UK-based customers quickly fill in their billing/shipping addresses based on their postcode.